About Family Holidays in Chamonix

 Activities for families

 During the winter, if the kids are only skiing for half a day, then there are plenty of other activities available in Chamonix to keep them happy.
 If you want to stay on the slopes, there are two areas which have 'fun parks' for toddlers and above.
 The first is the most excellent Ski Camp and is located at the top of the Prarion gondola in Les Houches.
 Here you will find a snow tubing track (which is amazing fun!) sledging, zip wire, curling, igloos and tepees and other entertainments - all for free (although you will need a pedestrian lift pass to access the gondola).
 The second place with a dedicated family area is the Mont Blanc Legend at Flégère.
-This is a little winter village at the bottom of the Trappe green run.
-You'll find children's games & activities, treasure hunts and a BBQ.
+This is a little winter village by the Trappe green run.
+You'll find snow slides and activities, treasure hunts and a BBQ.
 You can also go snow tubing at the Moon Tine Cafe at Le Buet near Vallorcine on a dedicated slope (the train from Chamonix also stops at Le Buet).
 Take a look at the piste maps to help you find your way around.